|Geographical Range||Sumatra (in the South Pacific)|

 These traits make it possible for orangutans to perform almost all of their necessary behaviors while suspended in the trees – including feeding, traveling, mating, nesting and child rearing.
 However, these apes move so awkwardly on the ground that they’re essentially unable to live anywhere else but in the forest canopy.

-By far the favorite food of wild orangutans is fruit.
+By far the favorite food of wild orangutans is fruit and it usually makes up about 60% of their diet.
 They have been observed eating more than 300 kinds of fruit, the two most common of which are figs and durian.
-When fruit is unavailable, they also eat honey, leaves, flowers, seeds, bark and insects.
+When fruit is unavailable, they also eat leaves, stems, tree bark, and insects such as ants and termites.

 Because trees produce fruit only seasonally, this food source tends to be irregular and widely distributed.
 Although orangutans have an uncanny ability to remember from year to year which trees fruit and when, they’re still limited by the patchy supply (and their slow speed).
 That means foraging is highly competitive, and any one area can’t support many orangutans.
 Hence the reason these apes are solitary.